ArminBolic0/cpp-cache-optimized-structures/README.md

   When we frequently work with *entire objects*.
   - **AoS is more efficient** because all fields of an object are stored together in memory.

+Although in theory SoA should always be faster than AoS in field-centric operations, in practice AoS can outperform even in that situation, if structs are tightly packed(thats why i added padding to AoS struct, without it AoS outperforms SoA even in field-centric operations).
+This shows us that real performance is not straightforward always, its not only about data-layout, its also about alignment, cache line utilization and also compiler optimizations.

 ---

 ## 📊 Example Results